jkcshea/ivmte/vignettes/ivmte.md

 be included from that formula.
 The list should be declared using the `l` function, which is a generalization of the `list` function.
-The `l` function allows the user to list variables and expressions without quotations.
+The `l` function allows the user to list variables and expressions without having to enclose them by quotation marks.
 For example, the following includes the coefficients on the intercept and `x` from the first formula, the coefficient on `d` from the second formula, and all coefficients in the third formula.

 ``` r
 args[["components"]] <- l(c(intercept, x), c(d), )